manuelmeister/dm/docs/3-sets-relations-functions/index.md

 We define a few types of special elements that a poset can have.

-::: info Definition 3.29 Minimal, Maximal, Least, and Greatest Elements{#definition-3-29}
+::: definition Definition 3.29 Minimal, Maximal, Least, and Greatest Elements{#definition-3-29}
 Let $(A;⪯)$ be a poset, and let $S ⊆ A$ be some subset of $A$.
 Then

 1. $a ∈ A$ is a *minimal (maximal) element* of $A$ if there exists no $b ∈ A$ with $b ≺ a$ ($b ≻ a$).[^32]